Common Types of Car Accidents in Pittsburgh

 - Looking sideways or over the shoulder to talk to passengers

-Injuries in drunk driving accidents are often more severe than injuries in other car accidents involving human error.
-An inebriated person sometimes does not realize how fast he or she is going and lacks the ordinary judgment and reaction ability that would otherwise keep traffic flowing safely.
+Injuries in drunk driving accidents are often more severe than injuries in other car accidents.
+An inebriated person sometimes does not realize how fast they are going and lacks the ordinary judgment and reaction ability that would otherwise keep traffic flowing safely.
 Our lawyers incorporate evidence from Breathalyzer or blood test results to prove liability, especially when it is initially unclear.

 The responsibility for a drunk driving accident may go beyond the drunk driver.
-People who served an obviously intoxicated person, or an underage drinker, alcohol may be held accountable through what are known as “social host” and “dram shop” laws.
+People who served alcohol to an obviously intoxicated person (or underage drinker) may be held accountable through what are known as “social host” and “dram shop” laws.
 Bartender liability or social host liability may apply to your car accident case.
-In addition, the bar, hotel or restaurant who served the drunk driver while knowing full well how drunk they were, can be held liable for your injuries or the death of a loved one.
+In addition, the bar, hotel or restaurant who served the drunk driver could be held liable for your injuries or the death of a loved one.
 This would allow you to recover maximum compensation against both the at-fault driver and the negligent establishment.

-The lawyers at our Pittsburgh law firm have given seminars on drunk driving and personal injury lawsuits for MADD (Mothers Against Drunk Driving).
+Our lawyers have given seminars on drunk driving and personal injury lawsuits for MADD (Mothers Against Drunk Driving).
 We receive referrals through MADD thanks to a strong track record and a reputation for effective representation of accident victims.

 The drunk driving element of your car accident offers additional challenges and opportunities.
 Our lawyers will closely monitor the outcome of the criminal DUI case to stay apprised of any relevant facts, which may affect your accident claim.
 Our participation can also help ensure that the drunk driver is properly punished — a goal that is often very important to the injured victims of drunk driving accidents and their families.